NuKeeperDotNet/NuKeeper/site/content/basics/configuration.md

   Note: The old and replaced option `branchnameprefix` can be simulated with `--branchnametemplate "YourBranchPrefix/{Default}"`

 * *deletebranchaftermerge* Specifies whether a branch should be automatically deleted or not once the branch has been merged.
 Currently only works with `Platform` equal to `AzureDevOps`, `Gitlab` or `Bitbucket`.
-* *setautocomplete* Specifies whether a pull request should be marked as auto complated.
+* *setautomerge* Specifies whether a pull request should be merged automatically after passing all checks.
 Currently only works with `Platform` equal to `AzureDevOps`.